20 of the Best Things To Do in Launceston

 Dine at Launceston’s finest restaurant

-10/21Winter is truffle time in Tassie and nobody makes better use of the delicacy than Craig Will, chef and co-owner of Stillwater.
+10/21Winter is truffle time in Tasmania and nobody makes better use of the delicacy than Craig Will, executive chef and co-owner of Stillwater.
 Whether shaved over scrambled eggs or enhancing a steak on the dinner menu, the truffle heralds winter at this fine-diner.
 Make an occasion of it and stay at Stillwater Seven (pictured), the well-appointed rooms upstairs.

 Visit regional Australia’s largest museum